Today, Bitcoins are mined using the ASICs that deliver higher efficiency, hash rates and speeds than GPU cards.

 Antminer S5 is rated the best miner in terms of cost for budget and beginner miners operating where electricity cost is high.
 Most ship from the United States.
 It was released in 2014 and was the fastest and most efficient at that time but there are better devices now in terms of hash power and speed.

-Its bad side includes having a high noise level of above 75dB for a single fan design) although you can make it quitter by using mods.
+Its bad side includes having a high noise level of above 75dB for a single fan design) although you can make it quieter by using mods.

 Home miners will find the SP20 cheap and quieter for home use although it is inefficient, drawing too much power for its low hash rate (in modern standards).